zsparks/scheme-dep/README.md

 dep.scm: the base dependently-typed language

 rich-dep.scm: dep.scm augmented with natural numbers & vectors, and an implementation of plus & append.
+Only this file is actively maintained.